Municipal FAQs

 What is the difference between a tax-exempt municipal lease and a commercial lease?

-Our municipal leases are special financial vehicles that provide the benefit of exempting our banks and investors from federal income tax, allowing us to pass along rates that are generally far below conventional bank financing or commercial lease rates.
+Our municipal leases are special financial tools that provide the benefit of exempting financial institutions and investors from certain federal income tax, allowing us to pass along rates that are generally far below conventional bank financing or commercial lease rates.
 Also unlike commercial leases, the equipment is being sold directly to the tax-exempt entity (not to the leasing company).
-This means the government "owns" the equipment the day it is delivered and accepted.
+This means the government "owns" the equipment -- ownership (title) passes the day the vehicles/equipment is delivered and accepted by your agency.
+Note: In almost all states First Capital will only take a security interest to protect its financial interest in the event of a future non-appropriation or default) municipal leasing Our 35th year, BBB A+ rated!Most commercial leases are structured as rental agreements with either nominal or fair market value purchase options.

 Why not just borrow the money, or use a bond?

-Who owns the equipment during a First Capital lease?
+Who owns the equipment & vehicles?

 Are Volunteer Fire Departments eligible for tax-exempt municipal leasing?